simonmichael/hledger_site/src/index.md

 ### A quick example

-Transactions are recorded in a plain text file.
+Transactions are movements of money, recorded in a plain text file.
 This simple format, invented by the Ledger project, is the key to understanding Plain Text Accounting (and double entry bookkeeping):